gus33000/InteropTools/README.md

 ![App](Assets/v1.png)

-The former contains the source code of the original application distributed on various channeols, XDA and Store mainly.
+The former contains the source code of the original application distributed on various channels, XDA and Store mainly.
 It has a few issues, but here's how to get going today:

 You will need the following SDKs:
 * 10240